MauricePasternak/ExploreASL_PyGUI/README.md

    Alternatively, download the zip folder and extract it to your desired destination.

-2) Inside the ExploreASL_GUI directory, create the necessary Python 3.8 virtual environment
+2) Via command line, enter the ExploreASL_GUI directory.
+Inside, create the necessary Python 3.8 virtual environment

        python3.8 -m venv venv